 The broader Belgian hotel market has seen significant investment in the independent and design segments over the past decade.
 Properties like the Hotel Agora Brussels Grand Place, the Le Louise Hotel Brussels, and the Pantone Hotel Brussels each carve out distinct identities through design, neighbourhood positioning, or concept.
 In Antwerp, the Hotel Julien demonstrates what a carefully considered boutique property can achieve in a Belgian city with strong cultural infrastructure.
 Against this backdrop, chain properties compete primarily on reliability, loyalty points, and corporate rate structures rather than on experiential differentiation.

 For travellers whose priority is points accumulation or corporate expense policy compliance, the Ghent Marriott serves that function competently.
-For travellers whose priority is immersion in Ghent's specific architectural and culinary character, the independent tier generally delivers more.
+For travellers whose priority is immersion in Ghent's specific architectural and cultural character, the independent tier generally delivers more.
 Further afield in Belgium, properties like Domaine La Butte aux Bois in Lanaken and Kasteel van Ordingen in Sint-Truiden represent the country's estate hotel category, where the property itself is the destination.
 The Marriott operates in a different register entirely.

 Planning a Stay: What to Consider